The Escape Club: History

 In 1989, they released two more singles from Wild Wild West: "Shake for the Sheik", which climbed to No. 28, and "Walking Through Walls", which peaked at No. 81.
 The Escape Club's cover single of The Doors' "20th Century Fox" appeared on The Wonder Years: Music From the Emmy Award-Winning Show & Its Era, which also received airplay on MTV.
 The song was produced by Doors band member Ray Manzarek.

 In 1990 the band returned to the studio to record their final album, Dollars and Sex, which saw a March 1991 release.
 The first single, "Call It Poison", failed to crack the US Top 40.
 Atlantic Records then released the song "I'll Be There", which the group said was heavily influenced by the death of a friend's wife.
-The song has become an anthem among those who have experienced losses of their own.
 "I'll Be There" reached No. 8 on the Billboard Hot 100 and achieved gold status in the US.
 The group disbanded in 1992.
 The Escape Club is the only British band to have a No. 1 hit in the U.S. while not charting at all in their native UK.

 The band self-released a fourth album "Cloud 10" in 2005.

 Trevor Steel and John Holliday reunited, with new band member Red Broad, in 2009 and self-released a fifth studio album, Celebrity, in February 2012.

 In 2019, Johnnie Christo returned to the line-up and the Escape Club played as a full band for the first time in 25 years during the U.S. tour Lost 80s Live.

+On 16 January 2024, drummer Red Broad died, and was buried in the Netherlands.
+On 9 July 2024, bassist Johnnie Christo died after battling cancer for six years.